Traineeship and studies

 Humanities scholar and perfectionism

-In perspective, however, I would like to develop a second pillar as a freelance writer and editor.
-Everyone has to make sure that he moves forward.
-I have noticed many times during my career. that especially humanities tend to perfectionism, to want to do everything particularly correctly and particularly correctly.
-It is possible that we will be properly educated at the university.
+In the future, however, I would like to develop a second mainstay as a freelance author and editor.
+Everyone has to make sure that they get ahead.
+I've noticed many times throughout my career. that especially humanities scholars tend towards perfectionism, towards the desire to do everything especially right and especially correct.
+It is possible that this is something that we will be taught at the university.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!